apache/incubator-spot/spot-setup/README.md

 spot-setup contains a script per use case, as of today, there is a table creation script for each DNS, flow and Proxy data.

-These HQL scripts are intended to be executed as a Hive statement and must comply HQL standards.
+These HQL scripts are intended to be executed as a Impala statement and must comply HQL standards.

 We create tables using Parquet format to get a faster query performance.
 This format is an industry standard and you can find more information about it on:
 - Parquet is a columnar storage format - https://parquet.apache.org/